-50. The Review Committee may:
+61. The Review Committee may:

-- a. find that the grounds for a Review have not been established and that the original decision of the Suitability Panel should stand; or - b. find that the grounds for a Review have been established, in which case the Review Committee will proceed with the review of the case. - 50.1.
+- a. find that the grounds for a Review have not been established and that the original decision of the Suitability Panel should stand; or - b. find that the grounds for a Review have been established, in which case the Review Committee will proceed with the review of the case. - 61.2.
 If the Review Committee finds that the grounds for a Review have been established and proceeds with the review of the case, the outcomes of the Review may be to confirm, quash or vary the original findings of the Suitability Panel and/or any penalty imposed by the Suitability Panel.
-The Committee may also implement any sanction as specified in paragraph 35 should the Committee believe it to be necessary. - 51.
-The outcome of the Review shall be final and there shall be no further opportunity to make representations to the University Council. - 52.
+The Committee may also implement any sanction as specified in paragraphs 34 or 46 should the Committee believe it to be necessary. - 62.
+The outcome of the Review shall be final and there shall be no further opportunity to make representations to the University Council. - 63.
 On completion of the review procedure, a Completion of Procedures Letter will be sent to the student(s) involved.

-XII.
+XIV.
 Office of the Independent Adjudicator for Higher Education

-- 53. At the point where the professional suitability procedure has been exhausted, a Completion of Procedures letter will be issued thus affording a student the right to take the case to the Office of the Independent Adjudicator for Higher Education (OIA).
-If the student wishes to take his/her complaint to the OIA, s/he must send a Scheme Application Form within three months of the date of the Completion of Procedures letter.
-A Scheme Application Form can be obtained from the Institutional Compliance Officer, from Chester Students' Union or downloaded from the OIA website www.oiahe.org.uk. - 54.
+- 64. At the point where the professional suitability procedure has been exhausted, a Completion of Procedures letter will be issued thus affording a student the right to take the case to the Office of the Independent Adjudicator for Higher Education (OIA).
+If the student wishes to take his/her complaint to the OIA, s/he must send a Scheme Application Form within twelve months of the date of the Completion of Procedures letter.
+A Scheme Application Form can be downloaded from the OIA website www.oiahe.org.uk. - 65.
 Where a student has failed to comply with the University's time limits for review the student has in effect exhausted the internal procedure and no further recourse is available to the student(s).
-However, in these circumstances there is no need to issue a Completion of Procedures Letter automatically, as the student would be able to by-pass the final stage of the University procedure and go directly to the Adjudicator. - 55.
+However, in these circumstances there is no need to issue a Completion of Procedures Letter automatically, as the student would be able to by-pass the final stage of the University procedure and go directly to the Adjudicator. - 66.
 However, if a student so requests, a Completion of Procedures Letter will be issued by the Dean of Students which will indicate that the individual student was out of time under the procedure and therefore excluded from submitting a review.

-XIII.
+XV.
 Conduct which may also be a Criminal Offence or subject to Professional Body Investigation